-- people aged 65 and older
+- people age 65 and older

-- younger individuals with a disability
+- individuals with a qualifying disability

-- those who have end stage renal disease (ESRD) or Amyotrophic lateral sclerosis (ALS)
+- those who have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS)

-Enrollment in Medicare Part B
+Enrolling in Medicare Part B

 Some people are automatically enrolled in Part A and Part B. These people include: